-- 1. Start SQL Server Enterprise Manager. - 2.
-Expand tree under Console Root until you get to the Databases folder. - 3.
+- 1. Start SQL Server Management Studio. - 2.
+Expand the tree under Console Root until you get to the Databases folder. - 3.
 Select the database that you want to restore. - 4.
-Right click on the database and navigate to All Tasks > Restore Database... - 5.
-Make sure the correct database is selected in the Database field. - Choose From device from the Restore options. - 7.
-Click Select Devices... to open the dialog box to locate the source. - 8.
-Click Add... in the Restore From area. - 9.
-Locate the source file to restore and click OK. - 10.
-Click OK in the earlier dialog to return to the Restore dialog. - 11.
-Choose Database complete from the Restore options. - 12.
+Right click on the Database folder and navigate to Restore Database... - 5.
+Select the Device>Ellipse button>Add to select the backup file. - 6.
+Click OK. - 7.
+Make sure the correct database is selected in the Database field. - 8.
+Click OK in the earlier dialog to return to the Restore dialog. - 9.
 Click OK to begin the restore process.